RoboSats/robosats/docs/_pages/docs/00-quick-start/03-access.md

 > [<b>robosats</b>6tkf3eva7x2voqso3a5wcorsnw34j<br/>veyxfqi2fu7oyheasid.onion](http://robosats6tkf3eva7x2voqso3a5wcorsnw34jveyxfqi2fu7oyheasid.onion/)

+**Private:** your connection will be encrypted end-to-end and relaid by several layers of nodes making tracking harder.
+{: .notice--primary}

-## <i class="fa-solid fa-window-maximize"></i> Unsafe in Clearnet
+## <i class="fa-solid fa-window-maximize"></i> Unsafely in Clearnet
 There is an unsafe way to view RoboSats without TOR that relies on third party tor2web services.
-With this URL you can access RoboSats from any browser, but using this URL is highly unrecommended!
+With this URL you can access RoboSats from any browser, but using this URL is **highly unrecommended!**

 > [unsafe.robosats.com](https://unsafe.robosats.com)

+**Unsafe:** your privacy can be compromised if you use the unsafe clearnet url in a regular web browser.
+{: .notice--secondary}

-Take it for granted: if you use that link, you are being spied on.
-However, most sensitive tools will be disabled (e.g. the chat) to avoid users giving away sensitive personal data.
+TIf you use the clearnet url, you should assume are being spied on.
+However, most sensitive RoboSats features are disabled (e.g. the chat) so users cannot give away sensitive personal data.
+Use this URL only to have a quick look to the book orders.
+Never use it for trading or logging into active Robot avatars.

 ## <i class="fa-solid fa-person-dots-from-line"></i> All in one